 Ireland is also ablaze with summer activities from concerts in Cork at the Marquee, Literary Festivals, Gaelic games, coastal Regattas , theatre and Arts Festivals in Galway, Donegal, West Cork and Kilkenny.
 A golfing vacation is an option in all seasons of the year (although perhaps limited in the winter months) in both countries and The Scottish and Irish Open are both on during the summer .

 There is a rich ripening of harvest satisfaction in Autumn with these two Celtic nations.
-The crisp charge of the cooler days is perfect walking weather and the mild climate here allows for an average temperature in both countries of 59*F (15*C) .
+The crisp charge of the cooler days is perfect walking weather.
+The mild climate here allows for an average temperature in both countries of 59*F (15*C) .

-There are many marked small looped walks in most areas and also longer distance challenges such as The Great Glen Way and The West Highland Way in Scotland or Sheep’s Head and The Wicklow Way in Ireland which you can complete in full or dip in for a stage here and there.
+There are many marked small looped walks in most areas and also longer distance challenges.
+For instance The Great Glen Way and The West Highland Way in Scotland or Sheep’s Head and The Wicklow Way in Ireland.
+These walks you can complete in full or dip in for a stage here and there.

 Scotland in Autumn celebrates Halloween with relish as this is the home of Dr Jekyll and Mr. Hyde, haunted Castles and the Great Scottish witch hunts of the 16th and 17th centuries.
 In Ireland the highlight of the unique Gaelic games season culminates in four All Ireland finals in Dublin throughout the month of September in the mecca stadium Croke Park.